 On June 28th 2023, the Hawthorns Area Public Access Working Group was officially formed by the Midpen Board of Directors to evaluate public access components.

 |March 23, 2022||Public Meeting: Midpen board of directors reviewed and approved the vision and goals.
 (Staff report, meeting minutes)|

 |March 21, 2023||Public meeting: Deliverables from Existing Conditions phase and proposed Public Access Working Group composition and formation process presented to Planning & Natural Resources Committee.
 (Staff report, meeting minutes)|

 |April 26, 2023||Public meeting: Midpen board of directors approved deliverables for Existing Conditions phase and Public Access Working Group composition and formation process.
 (Staff report, presentation)|

-The 79-acre Hawthorns Area of Windy Hill Open Space Preserve was protected from development when it was gifted to the Midpeninsula Regional Open Space District in 2011.
-Since then, staff cleaned up the property and have been working to restore native grasslands, improve community wildland fire safety and protect historic features on the property.
+The 79-acre Hawthorns area of Windy Hill Open Space Preserve was protected from development when it was gifted to the Midpeninsula Regional Open Space District in 2011.
+Since then, staff have been working to restore native grasslands, improve community wildland fire safety and protect historic features on the property.
 A multiyear public process began in 2021 to explore the feasibility of introducing ecologically sensitive public access to the undeveloped portion of the property.

-There will be multiple opportunities throughout the project for public input.
-To stay informed, please sign up using the comment card at the bottom of this webpage to receive updates.
+There will be multiple opportunities throughout development of the Hawthorns Area Plan for public input.
+To stay informed, please sign up using the comment card below to receive updates.
 Additional information will be provided on this webpage as the project proceeds.